Originally posted on October 18th, 2017

 Equity researchers, investors, and small businesses alike need to study the financial markets to help inform their investments and see how their assets are performing.
 Instead of analyzing individual statements and records, and performing market research on different assets, use data extraction to handle these tasks without slowing down your productivity.

 If your job involves providing the latest financial advice and insights to clients, the data you’re collecting needs to be highly accurate and valuable.
-That’s difficult to accomplish by manually sifting through financial information.
+That’s difficult to accomplish by manually sifting through financial information, partly because it’s so time-consuming and partly because it’s so easy to make mistakes.
 Instead, you need a database of high-quality data to meticulously curate into recommendations for your clients.

 Compiling a comprehensive lead generation database requires more than extracting a few names and email addresses.
 You’ll also want to collect valuable information from leads’ business or personal blog posts, LinkedIn connections and status updates, and resumes.